ibm-cloud-docs/power-iaas/linux-profiles.md

 A profile is a combination of instance attributes, such as cores and Random Access Memory (RAM), that can be instantiated quickly to start a virtual server instance (VSI).
 In the IBM Cloud console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 To view all of the profiles available, click **View all profiles** on the provisioning page.

-The following popular profiles are available for SLES for SAP (HANA) virtual machines (VMs).
+The following popular profiles are available for SLES for SAP (HANA) virtual machines (VMs):

 *cp* stands for **Compute profile**, while *bp* indicates a **Balanced profile**.
 {: tip}